MA Security and International Law / Overview

-- You're looking for an international law MA that doesn't require a first degree in law
+- Pursue an international law MA that does not require a first degree in law.

-- You are considering careers in government agencies, the armed forces, international organisations, NGOs, law firms and multinational corporations
+- Explore future careers in government agencies, the armed forces, international organisations, NGOs, law firms and multinational corporations.

-- You want to develop the critical skills required to analyse legal issues surrounding armed conflicts, terrorism, modern warfare, security of international investments and transactions, and security of intellectual property
+- Develop the critical skills required to analyse legal issues surrounding armed conflicts, terrorism, modern warfare, security of international investments and transactions, and security of intellectual property.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.